 It’s no secret that energy gets expensive.
 The costs of household energy bills rise every year.
 But don’t worry, you can do something to reduce hefty bills.
-You can start with running an eco-friendly home.
+You can start by running an eco-friendly home.
 There are a lot of green home improvements that you can do and your every action counts.

 Here are a few projects to get you started.
-These can save you money, revitalise your everyday life, ensure comfort and peace of mind, cut carbon footprint, and safeguard the planet.
+These can save you money, revitalise your everyday life, ensure comfort and peace of mind, cut carbon footprint, and safeguard the planet.–

 Power your home with solar panels